-A friend gave me a copy of this book as a gift recently and, to my absolute surprise, I could hardly put it down.
+A friend gave me a copy of 52 Loaves by William Alexander as a gift recently and, to my absolute surprise, I could hardly put it down.
 For a few days straight, I squeezed in time to read chapter after chapter on trains and buses (and whilst waiting for trains and buses – why do they take so long!), whilst eating lunch, one hand blindly feeling for food and delivering it to my mouth as my eyes stayed firmly fixed on the book, during a long hot soak in the tub and indeed, any time when I could snatch a few minutes.

 I didn’t expect to find the book so engaging, informative and even, occasionally, gripping.

 Pete’s the baker in our household and I am happy to leave it to him.
 So a book about baking bread didn’t seem the best fit for me.
 But I was wrong.

 The book takes the reader through a year in the life of American author William Alexander, as he strives to achieve the loaf of his dreams.
 Determined to create a rustic “peasant loaf” with an airy crumb and crisp yet chewy crust, he commits to baking a loaf a week every week for a year.

 In another author’s hands, this could have been a dry and dull account of the incremental changes and improvements made over that time.

 But as well as his baking efforts, Alexander weaves in entertaining glimpses of family life, educational visits to yeast and flour manufacturers as well as other (more expert) bakers and even a special conference for bread makers, both the sandal-wearing and non-sandal-wearing kind!
 His efforts building a bread oven in his back garden are particularly amusing.
 He even grows his own wheat and thrashes and grinds it, just as Pete did last year.